 Special robotic pets are lifelike and engaging

 We found amazing robotic stuffed toy cats, kittens, and pups called the Joy for All Pet Companions.
 They’re lifelike and engaging as well as being cute and cuddly soft.

 They’re battery powered, so they can purr, meow, bark, move, and respond in realistic ways when petted or hugged.

-The full size pets are a bit of an investment at $110 (the kitten is $65), but dozens of customers have said that it’s well worth the price to see their older adult so calm, happy, and engaged.
+These pets are a bit of an investment, but dozens of customers have said that it’s well worth the price to see their older adult so calm, happy, and engaged.

 We’ve seen a Joy for All cat bring cheer to a memory care community

 The DailyCaring team had a chance to observe one of the Joy for All robotic cats in action at a local memory care community.
 The residents loved her!

 Some older adults think these are real animals and feel a sense of purpose when they pet and “care” for them.
 Others may simply enjoy them as a fun, cuddly interactive toy.

 Benefits of stuffed animals for seniors with dementia

 Many caregivers report that after giving their older adult a stuffed animal, they’ve seen positive results like:

 - Increased happiness and calm